RISCfuture/giffy/README.md

 Uses the `pdflatex` binary to render a LaTeX math snippet to a PDF file, and then ImageMagick to convert it to an image, and then AWS S3 to upload the image.
 See {LaTeXController}.

+### /comicsans

+Uses Prawn and ImageMagick to render a string in Comic Sans to an image, and then AWS S3 to upload the image.
+See {ComicSansController}.

 API Integration
 ---------------